 Whether you are about to go backpacking, or want to save space in your luggage, our ultimate list of toiletries will help you cut down on unnecessary items.
 Below you will find links to some of the products we are obsessed about, and why we recommend them.

-Sun lotion is so much cheaper back home, so best to bring this with you.
-We opted for a high factor lotion, and waterproof of course.
-Sunscreen with an SPF 30 and a UVA rating of 5 stars is considered the best standard of protection.
-Aldi have a very affordable range in this category, as do Tesco and Nivea.
+Sunscreen is so much cheaper back home, so best to bring this with you.
+We opted for a reef safe sunscreen with a high spf, and waterproof of course.
+Sunscreen with an SPF 50+ and a UVA rating of 5 stars is considered the best standard of protection.

 I personally cannot live without a good moisturiser, and with my skin being so exposed to the elements it gets dry really quickly.
-Aloe Vera, by Banana Boat is a great rehydrator, and perfect if you accidentally burn.
+Seven Minerals organic aloe vera is a great rehydrator, and perfect if you accidentally burn.

 One of the worst things about island life: Mosquitos.
 We always keep stock of repellent and put this on before dusk and dawn to avoid being bitten.
 We recommend using Autan which is cheap and easy to pick up in most pharmacies and supermarkets across SE Asia.
-We use Jungle Formula (50% Deet) for anywhere at risk of Malaria, and bring this from home.
+We use Ben ‘s 100% Deet for anywhere at risk of Malaria, and bring this from home.
 Deet also stops other little critters such as bed bugs, which unfortunately are quite common while backpacking.

-Antiseptic cream is essential for any cuts, stings or scrapes, especially on coral.
+Antiseptic wipes are essential for any cuts, stings or scrapes, especially on coral.
 It can be hard for wounds to heal in tropical places, and infection can spread fast.
-I always keep a small tube in our day-bag just in case.
+We always keep a few in our day-bag just in case.